5 Business Tips for International Packing and Shipping

 It’s usually a good idea to get an idea of the “landing cost”, which is the complete cost once delivered, including customs and import costs.

 Make it obvious to anyone who goes on your website exactly how you’ll be shipping their goods.
 This includes price, methods, materials and insurance details, as well as customs regulations and what forms will need filling out.

 It might feel counter-intuitive to showcase how expensive your shipping is, but that’s far better than forcing your customer to jump through hoops to find out, or leaving them in the dark entirely until their order is nearly complete.
 People like to know what they’re getting into, and trying to obscure information could very well cost you their custom.

 Packing items properly is a bit of a science – you need to get the right levels of strength, size and shape as well as making sure everything is moisture-resistant and difficult to steal.
 In some cases, authorities will need to be able to see what’s inside the crate, so simply boxing it up won’t work.

-All of our packaging is bespoke, and no item is too big or too small – if it needs protection while it travels, we can help with cases, crates and pallets, as well as internal cushioning for even the oddest shapes.
+All of our wooden shipping crates for sale are bespoke, and no item is too big or too small – if it needs protection while it travels, we can help with wooden packing crates, and pallets as well as internal cushioning for even the oddest shapes.
 We can even package the items at your location, saving you one more trip.

 By following these few guides you may be able to increase the scale of your business, or expand into new territories, with reduced risk.